Our Services

 Helpful Resources

-Under U.S. federal law narcolepsy is generally considered a disability when it substantially limits major life activities, so you are protected by the Americans with Disabilities Act, the Family and Medical Leave Act, and related statutes and entitled to reasonable accommodations such as flexible schedules, rest breaks, or remote work.
-Employers must keep your medical information confidential and work with you to identify practical adjustments that do not create undue hardship.
+Is narcolepsy considered a disability?
+Yes.
+Under U.S. federal law, narcolepsy qualifies as a disability when it substantially limits major life activities.
+This means you are protected under the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and related statutes, entitling you to reasonable workplace accommodations such as flexible schedules, rest breaks, or remote work options.

 Under U.S. federal law, narcolepsy is generally considered a disability if it substantially limits one or more major life activities (for example, sleeping, concentrating, or driving).
 In 2026, nothing has fundamentally changed about this classification: